 Travellers with United Kingdom nationality

-What else should you bear in mind?
+What else you need to bear in mind

 Business and medical travel